-There are a number of options available to you if you want to make a payment to SARS.
+Currently there are a number of options available to you if you want to make a payment to SARS:

 1. At a bank

-Payments to SARS can be made at the following banks: ABSA, FNB, Nedbank and Standard Bank.
+Payments to SARS can be made at the following banks: ABSA, Albaraka Bank Limited, Bank of Athens, FNB,

 Please quote the correct beneficiary ID and payment reference number (PRN).